tkareine/jekyll-minibundle/README.md

 beneficial: it allows the plugin to check if assets need to be updated to the site destination directory.

-The `exclude` [Jekyll configuration][JekyllConf] setting affects Jekyll's watch mode.
+The `exclude` [Jekyll configuration][JekyllConf] option affects Jekyll's watch mode.
 Given the recommended directory layout above, if you set the following in `_config.yml`:

 ``` yaml
 exclude: